opengisch/mkdocs_test/docs/qfield/prepare/attribute-form.md

 ## Add QML and HTML widgets

-You can add a QML graph or an HTML widget
+You can add a QML or HTML widget.
+By using QML or HTML widgets you are able to display information in charts, tables or otherwise formatted ways.

 <video controls width="700">
     <source src="../../../assets/videos/qml_html.webm"